Staff & Boards

 Member

+Jelena Savić is a PhD candidate at Uppsala University in Sweden, at the Center for Gender Research.
 She has completed postgraduate studies in philosophy and andragogy.
 Jelena Savić researches dehumanization in the intersection of racism, sexism and speciesism, while in her most recent works she focuses on the concept of “whiteness” in the European context, exploring relations of power, identity and social inequalities.
 She is (co)author of several studies and research publications that combine critical theory, ethics and social philosophy.

 Agon Maliqi